 -

 Thank for visiting and just by doing that, supporting HarpGamer!
 The next step is to actively participate in the discussion.
 Past that, help further the games by reporting issues, posting scenarios, and digging deeper into becoming a better tester or even developing add-ons for the games.
-If you prefer to support HarpGamer financially, that always works too.
-There is a significant monetary investment every year in hosting the site and an even larger monetary investment keeping development tools up to date.

 Thank you again and Happy Harpooning!